[back to home]

 Discussion

-Overall, it seems like uniform RoPE was consistently among the best approaches when the frequency magnitudes were properly tuned.
+Overall, it seems like golden gate RoPE was consistently among the best approaches when the frequency magnitudes were properly tuned.
 Mixed RoPE, with learnable frequencies, also performed well.
-However, mixed RoPE was fairly sensitive to the initialization magnitude of the frequencies, and can also require tuning the learning rate for the frequencies (which, under my setup, were optimized separately with AdamW rather than Muon).
-I would generally recommend defaulting to uniform RoPE, and performing at least a small amount of tuning on the RoPE frequency magnitudes regardless of the approach used.
+However, mixed RoPE, despite being learnable, was still sensitive to the initialization magnitudes of the frequencies, and demonstrated poorer generalization to different resolutions at inference time.
+I would recommend defaulting to golden gate RoPE, and performing at least a small amount of tuning on the RoPE frequency magnitudes regardless of the approach used.

 Reference implementations